 Enrolling students follow the provisions of the catalog in use at the time of enrollment.
 When students interrupt their continuous attendance for one semester or change their degree or certificate programs, they will become subject to the provisions of the catalog current with their next enrollment.
-The catalog is not a contract.
 Manhattan Tech may make changes in the catalog including changes in academic program requirements.
 Any significant changes will be posted on the Manhattan Tech website after official online publication.
 This publication should not be considered a contract between Manhattan Area Technical College and any student.
 Manhattan Tech retains the right to make changes in programs, course offerings, policies, graduation requirements, tuition, fees, and refunds without notice.